relimited/Adstrum/README.md

 Craftjs has some other constraints to add to `FloatVariable` or `IntegerVariable`s:
 ```
 .mustBeContainedIn(low, high) --> variable must be within the specified range
-.mustEqual(Number Or Variable) --> variable must equal the provided Number
+.mustEqual(Number Or Variable) --> variable must equal the provided Number or Variable
-.mustBeLessThanOrEqualTo(Number Or Variable) --> variable must be less than or equal to the provided Number
+.mustBeLessThanOrEqualTo(Number Or Variable) --> variable must be less than or equal to the provided Number or Variable
-.mustBeGreaterThanOrEqualTo(Number Or Variable) --> variable must be greater than or equal to the provided number
+.mustBeGreaterThanOrEqualTo(Number Or Variable) --> variable must be greater than or equal to the provided number or Variable
 ```
+with the usual caveat of Craftjs having undefined behavior if you mix variable types (i.e. `FloatVariable.mustEqual(IntegerVariable)` or the other way around)

 Now that we've set up the CSP, we can start getting solutions to it.
 Craftjs gets one solution to the CSP at a time, and does not make any promises about not returning the same solution twice.